Parameterized Approaches to Orthogonal Compaction: Introduction

 Given a planar orthogonal representation $H$ of a connected planar graph~$G$, the \emph{orthogonal compaction} problem (\textsc{OC} for short) for~$H$ asks to compute a minimum-area drawing of~$H$.
 More formally, it asks to assign integer coordinates to the vertices and to the bends of~$H$ such that the area of the resulting planar orthogonal drawing is minimum over all drawings of~$H$.
 The area of a drawing is the area of the minimum bounding box that contains the drawing.
 For example, the drawing in \cref{fig:comp-1} has area $7 \times 5 = 35$, whereas the drawing in \cref{fig:comp-2} has area $7 \times 4 = 28$, which is the minimum for that orthogonal representation.

 The area of a graph layout is considered one of the most relevant readability metrics in orthogonal graph drawing (see, e.g.,~\cite{DBLP:books/ph/BattistaETT99,DBLP:conf/dagstuhl/1999dg}).
 Compact grid drawings are desirable as they yield a good overview without neglecting details.
 For this reason, the \textsc{OC} problem is widely investigated in the literature.
-Bridgeman et al.~\cite{DBLP:journals/comgeo/BridgemanBDLTV00} showed that \textsc{OC} can be solved in linear time for a subclass of planar orthogonal representations called \emph{turn-regular}.
+Bridgeman et al.~\cite{DBLP:journals/comgeo/BridgemanBDLTV00} showed that \textsc{OC} can be solved in linear time, in the number of vertices and bends, for a subclass of planar orthogonal representations called \emph{turn-regular}.
 Informally speaking, a face of a planar orthogonal representation~$H$ is turn-regular if it does not contain any pair of so-called \emph{kitty corners}, i.e., a pair of reflex corners (turns of $270^\circ$) that point to each other; a representation is turn-regular if all its faces are turn-regular.
 See \cref{fig:compaction} and refer to \cref{se:basics} for a formal definition.
 On the other hand, Patrignani~\cite{DBLP:journals/comgeo/Patrignani01} proved that, unfortunately, \textsc{OC} is NP-hard in general.
 Evans et al.~\cite{efkssw-mrpgas-CGTA22} showed that \textsc{OC} remains NP-hard even for orthogonal representations of simple cycles.
 Since cycles have constant pathwidth (namely~2), this immediately shows that we cannot expect an FPT (or even an XP) algorithm parameterized by pathwidth alone unless P = NP.
 The same holds for parametrizations with respect to treewidth since the treewidth of a graph is upper bounded by its pathwidth.

-In related work, Bannister et al.~\cite{bes-ioc-JGAA12} showed that several problems of compacting \emph{not necessarily planar} orthogonal graph drawings to use the minimum number of rows, area, length of longest edge, or total edge length cannot be approximated better than within a polynomial factor of optimal (if P$\ne$NP).
-They also provided an FPT algorithm for testing whether a drawing can be compacted to a small number of rows.
+In related work, Bannister et al.~\cite{bes-ioc-JGAA12} showed that several problems of compacting {\em not necessarily planar} orthogonal graph drawings to use the minimum number of rows, area, length of longest edge, or total edge length cannot be approximated better than within a polynomial factor of optimal (if P$\,\ne\,$NP).
+They also provided an FPT algorithm for testing whether a drawing can be compacted to a number of rows $k$; the algorithm is parameterized by the natural parameter $k$.
 Note that their algorithm does not solve the planar case because the algorithm is allowed to change the embedding.